 Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they fall due.
-The Group's exposure to liquidity risk arises principally from trade and other payables and borrowings.
+The Group's exposure to liquidity risk arises principally from trade and other payables, lease liabilities and borrowings.

-As at 31 December 2018, the Group had short term borrowings of RM79,386,059.
-Included in the short term borrowings is an amount of RM52,780,246 which was reclassed as current liabilities due to delayed borrowing instalment obligations made by the Group during the financial year as disclosed in Note 13 to the financial statements.
-As of the date of this report, the Group had repaid the delayed borrowing instalments obligations accordingly and the lenders has not issued any demand letters nor have the lenders called upon the loan to be fully repaid.
+As at 31 December 2019, the Group had short term borrowings of RM147,880,689.
+Included in the short term borrowings is an amount of RM125,071,374 which was reclassed as current liabilities due to delayed borrowing instalment obligations made by the Group during the financial year as disclosed in Note 15 to the financial statements.
+As of the date of this report, the lenders have not issued any demand letters nor have the lenders called upon the loan to be fully repaid.